blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 ![](images/knime_etl/project_diagram.png){width="1000"}

 !!! abstract ""
-    :fontawesome-solid-triangle-exclamation: **Problem:** Every week, the analytics team used Power Query to transform and import new sales and inventory data (stored in over 30 Excel files) into their Power BI reports.
-After a few years, the Power BI report data refreshes became very slow, because Power Query was transforming data from thousands of Excel files during each data refresh.
+    :fontawesome-solid-triangle-exclamation: **Problem:** Every week, the analytics team received new financial and inventory data stored in Excel files.
+Over time, the analytics team collected thousands of Excel files.
+To facilitate data analysis, my manager asked me to import the data from the Excel files into the company's database.

-    :material-lightbulb-on-10: **Solution:** I used KNIME to develop an ETL program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.
-This allowed the team to import the data from SQL Server instead of from thousands of Excel files.
+    :material-lightbulb-on-10: **Solution:** I used KNIME to develop an Extract, Transform, Load (ETL) program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.
+Since many Excel files contained errors, I also implemented data quality tests to identify invalid data.

-    :octicons-graph-16: **Results:** The Power BI report data refreshes became 80% faster.
+    :octicons-graph-16: **Results:** The analytics team can now access all of the company's financial and inventory data using the company's database, instead of searching through thousands of Excel files.

 ## KNIME